-At Kaukauna Catholic Parishes, the normal age for preparation for First Reconciliation is in second grade before your child receives their first holy communion.
-If you would like your child to receive the Sacrament of Reconciliation for the first time, please contact the Discipleship Formation Office at (920) 766-3510.
+The normal age for preparation for First Reconciliation is in second grade before your child receives his or her first Holy Communion.
+If you would like your child to receive the Sacrament of Reconciliation for the first time, please contact Jackie in the Discipleship Formation Office at [email protected] or at (920) 766-1445.

 Holy Cross Parish: 11:00 a.m. until noon

 St. Katharine Drexel Parish (St. Mary site): 3:00 - 3:30 p.m.

 By appointment: We also invite you to contact the Kaukauna Catholic Parishes Office (KCP) at (920) 766-1445 if you wish to make an appointment for the sacrament (if you have a special situation).